-As stated above, the final grant product is due on FRIDAY, August 31, 2018.
-Due to deadlines to provide end-of-year reports to the National Park Service, DAHP is pulling the product and reimbursement submissions back by a month.
-Once the product submission occurs, it is distributed to the appropriate Program Manager at DAHP for review of the final project.
-The Program Manager will compare the submitted product with the Scope of Work from the subgrantee's contract.
-It is with the Program Manager's signed "Subgrant Payment Approval Checklist" that reimbursement may occur.
-After product submission on August 31, 2018, grantees will have the next 30 days to gather and submit reimbursement materials to DAHP.
-Project completion reports must be received at DAHP by September 30, 2018.
+As stated above, the final grant product is due on September 3, 2021.
+After product submission on September 1, grantees will have the next 30 days to gather and submit reimbursement materials to DAHP.
 Submittal of your request for reimbursement on the State's A-19 Invoice Voucher Form (see below) with all necessary documentation optimally should be submitted to DAHP as soon as possible after project completion.
-The sooner the a-19 is submitted to DAHP the sooner your jurisdiction will be reimbursed for grant expenditures.
-Note that reimbursement requests must be submitted to DAHP no later than September 30, 2018.
+Note that reimbursement requests must be submitted to DAHP no later than September 30, 2021.
 Requests received after this date will not be reimbursed.
 Again, earlier submittals are allowable and encouraged.
-This allows for the Grants Manager to review the items submitted and contact the subgrantee for additional information any or paperwork required reimbursement.
+This allows for the Grants Manager to review the items submitted and contact the subgrantee for any additional information or paperwork required for reimbursement.